Fighting the Stigma of Mental Illness

 How it started

 I remember the summer I went out to nanny for my cousin in Colorado.
 It was the first time I had been away from home for weeks at a time.
 And I was so excited.
 I felt responsible.
 Independent.
 Ready to take on the world.
-And with this, I begun adopting the desire to be healthy.
+And with this, I began adopting the desire to be healthy.
 Seemed normal to me.

 The truth is, I don’t know how I got there, but I remember becoming suddenly interested in maintaining a newfound healthy diet.
 Something quite honestly, I had never cared much about before.
 I remember it started with Grape Nuts.
 I don’t know why, but they became my new comfort.
 And I had to have them every day.

 I remember becoming obsessed with routine.
 I loved making breakfast for my cousin when she woke up – or cooking dinners for my aunt and uncle.
-But, I wouldn’t eat the food, and felt oddly triumphant when others consumed food I had the will power to deny.
+But, I wouldn’t eat the food and felt oddly triumphant when others consumed food I had the willpower to deny.
 I built a new normal and quickly became entrenched in a routine.
 And I never thought it was a problem.
 It was me.
 Just healthier.

 And that was the summer I never looked at food the same again.

 I came home and my mom knew right away.
 I had lost a significant amount of weight that summer.
 We didn’t talk about it much.
 I know she tried, but I denied I lost weight on purpose.
 I was in control and I could do this perfectly.
 No one else could influence my eating disorder, but me.
 It was my secret power.
 And my ultimate partner in crime.